 The UHS Board of Directors is chaired by our founder, Alan B. Miller.
-Of the seven-member board, four are independent members and two are women.
+With the election of Nina Chen in September 2022, the board now has eight members.
+Five of the eight members are independent and three are women.

 - Each director has access to any member of management of the company.
 It is the policy of the Board to encourage its members to contact the CEO and other members of management of the company at any time to discuss any aspect of the company’s business.